xprt64/todosample-cqrs-es/README.md

 #### Event store ####

 The event store has a MongoDB implementation.
 Future Events Store is the persistence for the scheduled events.
+If the yielded event is an instance of `\Gica\Cqrs\Event\ScheduledEvent` then this event is not persisted in the `EventStore` but in the `FutureEventStore`.

 ```php
 \Gica\Cqrs\EventStore::class =>  function (ContainerInterface $container) {
     return new MongoEventStore(